 Discovering an incident, then, requires one of two things: First, IT needs to recognize that a user received a phishing email.
 Second, a user needs to report it.
 Unfortunately, in many cases, IT has no way of knowing a phishing email bypassed their filter unless the user reports it.
 According to Verizon, only 24 percent of businesses had phishing reporting in place in 2020, and no single industry achieved a 50 percent reporting rate.

 To combat these challenges and combine continuous and contextual training, Vade developed Threat Coach, automated phishing awareness training for Vade for Microsoft 365.
 Threat Coach is powered by two automated technologies: Auto-Remediate, which removes email threats post-delivery, and the Vade Feedback Loop, an integrated reporting feature.

 Auto-Remediate and the Feedback Loop provide Threat Coach with real phishing email samples captured by Vade.
 If a phishing email is detected by Auto-Remediate, any user who interacted with the email prior to remediation is invited to participate in Threat Coach phishing awareness training.

 The user is guided through a series of interactive questions that gauge their ability to recognize phishing in different presentations.
 The phishing samples the user sees on the quiz depends on the original phishing email they interacted with.
 For example, if the user clicks on a Microsoft phishing email, the quiz will focus on Microsoft phishing.

 Unlike phishing simulation platforms, Threat Coach is fully automated, with no templates to create or trainings to schedule.
 For MSPs, it’s a simple way to provide an added-value cybersecurity service without the added costs.

 Are your users still clicking on phishing emails?

 Simulated phishes and periodic training are not enough.
-Learn how Vade Secure delivers automated phishing awareness training when users need it most.
+Learn how Vade delivers automated phishing awareness training when users need it most.